-The handling and storage of a Dense Non-Aqueous Phase Liquid (DNAPLs) The handling and storage of an Organic Solvent
+The handling and storage of an Organic Solvent

 The use of Part IV Risk Management Plans ensures that the existing handling and storage of a dense non-aqueous phase liquid (DNAPL) and organic solvents are adequately managed to ensure these activities cease to become a significant drinking water threat.
 It was decided that although the policy may result in costs to the implementing body, the use of Part IV Risk Management Plans to manage the existing instances identified within the City where dense non-aqueous phase liquid may currently be stored and handled was the best option to manage the threat.
 Future handling and storage of DNAPLs and organic solvents in IPZ-1 will be prohibited to avoid contaminant intrusion that may have a deleterious effect on raw water quality in the Homedale Canal.